 - Last update

 - Example of reports that use this datasource and screenshots.

 Here, I’ve added a description to a new data set that I uploaded from the San Francisco incidents database recorded by the police department.

 We have added the ability to create tags for each dataset, following the same procedure, simply head over to the “catalog” view and you will see the “tags” field.

 Here we can add as many tags as needed to identify this dataset.
 I can add tags like “Taxi”, “NYC” and “Trips” which then will serve as search terms that will help other users find this particular dataset.

 And the best part is that those tags are searchable.
 Let’s give it a try.
 If we head back to our working space, we will notice that the tags are listed next to the dataset we want to work with.

 Clicking on each one of these tags, will automatically prompt a search in Dremio’s catalog and provide a list of all datasets that contain that particular tag and/or field name in it.

 In the image above three things took place.
-1) I selected the “San Francisco” tag for my dataset.
+1) I selected the “Ridershare” tag for my dataset.
 2) Dremio immediately started a search for all datasets tagged with that string.
-3) Dremio successfully provided me with the “Incidents” dataset which contains the tag “San Francisco”.
+3) Dremio successfully provided me with the “NYC_Trips” dataset which contains the tag “Ridershare”.

-In this this tutorial we talked about Dremio’s original data cataloging features plus the new enhancements that were implemented in the latest 3.0 release.
+In this tutorial we talked about Dremio’s semantic layer features.
 Now not only data is made searchable, but teams can enhance collaboration by creating comprehensive wiki content for each dataset as well as searchable tags.
-We hope you enjoyed this tutorial, stay tuned to learn more about how can you gain insights from your data faster using Dremio.
+We hope you enjoyed this tutorial, stay tuned to learn more about how you can gain insights from your data faster using Dremio.